Ulnarization

 At what age is ulnarization surgery performed?

 Ulnarization is typically performed between twelve to eighteen months of age, but can be done on children as old as ages six to eight years.
 Families can have an initial evaluation for younger children whenever it is convenient for them.
-Many families feel more comfortable having an earlier evaluation so that they can meet Dr. Standard, better understand the process and can start planning ahead.
+Many families feel more comfortable having an earlier evaluation so they can better understand the process and start planning ahead.

 What happens at the initial evaluation and pre-surgical appointment?

-New patient evaluations are typically done on Thursdays and take several hours.
-When the patient returns in the future for surgery, they will also generally need a pre-surgical appointment with Dr. Standard’s staff to review the plans, get final X-rays and photographs and sign consent forms.
-This generally is scheduled on the Monday of the week of the surgery.
+New patient evaluations take several hours.
+When the patient returns in the future for surgery, they will also generally need a pre-surgical appointment to review the plans, get final X-rays and photographs and sign consent forms.
 If the family is coming from a great distance, for example from overseas, these can usually be done in one trip.
-In this case, the new patient appointment is generally done on a Thursday with surgery taking place the following week.
 Note that some insurance companies may need more time between the evaluation and the surgery authorization.

 What are other common surgical treatment options for radial dysplasia?